Threadfin Acara Care Guide: The Showpiece Cichlid Worth the Wait

 Origin & Natural Habitat

-The threadfin acara has a broad distribution across the northern Amazon basin.
-It’s found in Colombia, Peru, and Brazil, in tributaries of the Amazon including the lower Rio Putumayo, Rio Trombetas, Rio Negro, Rio Xingu, Rio Tocantins, and the Branco River.
-It’s also present in the Essequibo drainage in Guyana.
-This wide range means there’s considerable variation between populations in terms of exact coloration and pattern.
+The threadfin acara has a wide distribution across the northern Amazon basin, from Colombia and Peru through Brazil and into Guyana’s Essequibo drainage.
+It’s found in the Rio Putumayo, Rio Trombetas, Rio Negro, Rio Xingu, Rio Tocantins, and the Branco River.
+This wide range produces notable variation between populations in coloration and pattern.

-In the wild, threadfin acaras inhabit slow-moving rivers and tributaries with sandy substrates.
-They tend to be found in areas with moderate depth and current, often near sandy banks or open areas where they can excavate their elaborate breeding burrows.
-The water in their natural habitat is typically soft and slightly acidic, often tannin-stained from decaying vegetation.
-Unlike some eartheaters, threadfin acaras are not exclusively bottom-bound and will often occupy the lower to mid-water column.
+In the wild, threadfin acaras inhabit slow-moving rivers, tributaries, and backwaters with sandy substrates.
+They congregate in areas with moderate depth near sandy banks or open areas where they can excavate their elaborate breeding burrows.
+The water is typically soft and slightly acidic, often tannin-stained from decaying vegetation.
+Unlike dedicated eartheaters, threadfin acaras aren’t strictly bottom-bound and regularly occupy the lower to mid-water column.

 Appearance & Identification

 The threadfin acara has a deep, laterally compressed body with a distinctive profile.
-The base color is golden-yellow to olive, with each scale featuring an iridescent spot that gives the entire body a gem-like, sparkling quality.
-A dark lateral blotch sits roughly at the midpoint of the body, and the head often shows blue-green iridescence, particularly around the gill covers.
+Base color is golden-yellow to olive, with each scale carrying an iridescent spot that gives the body a gem-like, glittering quality under good lighting.
+A dark lateral blotch sits roughly at the body’s midpoint, and the head often shows blue-green iridescence around the gill covers.

-The signature feature is, of course, the fins.
+The fins are the defining feature.
 Mature threadfin acaras develop long, trailing filaments on the dorsal fin that can extend well beyond the caudal fin.
-The caudal fin may also develop extensions, and both the dorsal and caudal fins often display reddish coloration in well-conditioned specimens.
-These fin extensions develop gradually over the first 2-3 years of the fish’s life, so patience is required to see them at their best.
+Caudal extensions may also develop, and both dorsal and caudal fins often show reddish coloration in well-conditioned specimens.
+These extensions develop gradually over the first 2-3 years of the fish’s life.
+Juveniles show none of it.
+Full adult display requires time, good nutrition, and clean water.

 Male vs. Female

-Sexing threadfin acaras can be challenging, especially in younger fish.
-Both sexes develop the characteristic fin extensions, though males tend to have slightly longer ones.
-Differences become more apparent as the fish mature.
+Sexing threadfin acaras is challenging in younger fish.
+Both sexes develop fin extensions, though males tend to have longer ones.
+Differences become more apparent as the fish mature and approach breeding condition.

 Average Size & Lifespan

-Threadfin acaras reach approximately 7-8 inches (18-20 cm) in standard length, making them a medium-sized cichlid.
-Growth is slow compared to many other cichlid species, and it can take 2-3 years for them to reach full adult size and develop their signature fin extensions.
-This slow maturation is something to keep in mind when purchasing juveniles, as the stunning adult appearance takes time to develop.
+Threadfin acaras reach approximately 7-8 inches (18-20 cm) as adults, making them a medium-sized cichlid.
+Growth is slow compared to most cichlid species, and it takes 2-3 years to reach full adult size with complete fin development.
+This slow maturation is worth understanding before you buy.
+The juvenile you see at the store won’t look like the fish in the care guide photos for a couple of years.

-With proper care, threadfin acaras can live 8-12 years in captivity.
-Like other members of the Geophaginae, they’re sensitive to poor water quality, and chronic exposure to high nitrates or other pollutants shortens their lifespan significantly.
-Well-maintained fish in spacious, clean tanks tend to live at the upper end of that range.
+With proper care, threadfin acaras live 8-12 years.
+Like other geophagines, they’re sensitive to water quality, and chronic exposure to elevated nitrates shortens their lifespan significantly.
+Well-maintained fish in spacious, clean setups reliably reach the upper end of that range.

 Care Guide